strahinjaajvaz/lt-cc/README.md

 ## Design decisions

 - I've left comments throughout the code to describe anything i thought worth describing about design and the overall architecture of the app.
+- Normally for each feature, I'd create a new branch, pull request and merge.
+I didn't take that approach here as there wasn't a need as it was only a simple task.

 ## Optimisations